scottdet/cryptoProject/index.md

 for current, look_ahead in iter_with look_ahead(tokens):
     # your code here
 ```
-If we want to iterate in reverse.
-Use reversed() for containers that support it.
+If we want to iterate in reverse, it is straight forward to use reversed() for containers that support it.
 Finally, to create a random access iterator in Python just turn your iterable into a list and use indices:
 ```
 my_list = list(my_iterable)
 ```